The Video Game Critic's

 Tapper is a game that's enjoyed by many of my beer drinking friends.
 While not as addictive as a game like Centipede, it has a lot of character and a terrific sense of humor.
 Since it's a real collector's items, it's easy for me to overlook its flaws.

-Check for Tapper arcade game on Ebay
+Look for Tapper arcade game on eBay, Amazon

 Crystal Castles (1983)Gameplay: B-